[RainSoft sued me to prevent you from reading our active duty family’s personal experience with their salesman. We won!]

 It has cost me thousands of dollars in lawyers fees to defend my right to express my opinion to help save you money.
-It's much more money than this article will ever make.
-Ironically I would have been much better off just spending the thousands on RainSoft system.
+It’s much more money than this article will ever make.
+And even though we decisively won the case, they might decide to appeal.

 I really love helping people, but as the saying goes, no good deed goes unpunished.

 If you believe this article saved you money, I humbly ask that you consider paying it forward.
 You can help keep this article alive for others by making a donation via GoFundMe.

 Back to the “Magic Show”

 The salesman also did a chlorine test that showed 1.5 parts per million (ppm).
 However, the point was made that “We are drinking chlorine, a poison!”
 He didn’t scream that or anything, but certainly played up the point.
 He told a story about how soldiers in some war were given super-chlorinated water to kill all the other bad stuff and 100% of them had some sort of malady.
 When I asked how much chlorine (ppm) they had, he said that he didn’t know and it probably wasn’t known in the study.
 So some huge amount of chlorine is bad for me, I agree.
 However, 1.5ppm doesn’t seem like much.
 It’s a little like how apple seeds contain cyanide.
 I’m sure I’ve had an apple seed, but I didn’t die.
 Just like how the body can defend itself well enough with from a small amount of cyanide, perhaps it can do the same with chlorine.
 I wonder how many bad things like chlorine are in other foods and drinks I consume?
 Maybe it is enough to make the 1.5ppm an insignificant factor, right?